HorizenOfficial/horizen-academy-v2/docs/Altcoins.md

 _This is a necessary development_.
 You cannot know for sure if an idea works if you haven't tried it out.

-The image below was taken from the [*MapOfCoins*](https://mapofcoins.com/bitcoin) which is still being maintained today.

 ### Varying Types of Altcoins

  - Stablecoins